Brain tumour symptoms and diagnosis

 A word about seeking further opinions

 We are mindful that everyone reacts to a serious diagnosis in different ways.
 It is your right to seek further opinions, and this will empower some people.
 Some people would prefer not to exercise this right.
 Some people prefer to know as little as possible about their diagnosis; some people like to relinquish control of their situation to others.
 All of these are perfectly normal and acceptable ways of coping.
 And seeking second, even third opinions can cause confusion and stress.
 But they can inform, and help with decision-making.
 They can also be reassuring.
-We can only talk from our experience.
 We believe that you need to be informed to make decisions.
 And that might mean gathering information and then deciding not to make a decision.
 That’s a decision too!

 The key to this is knowing what your options are.
 And if you need to make doubly sure that the options you have on the table are the right ones for you then think about a second opinion.
 You also need to know that you may hear that there are no other options and this can be distressing.
 What is key is that you are in charge and that the path that you choose is the right one for you.
 Do not worry about upsetting your clinicians – a good clinician will understand the need to seek other opinions in a diagnosis as serious as this.